M1 - Modeling and Numerical Analysis (MANU)

 Know-how and skills

-The skills acquired during the two years of training are transversal and allow the development of a thorough competence in mathematical modeling, numerical analysis and scientific calculation.
-The first year presents preliminaries to develop these skills.
-They are complemented in the second year by more advanced courses.
+The skills acquired during the two-year program are cross-disciplinary and enable students to develop in-depth expertise in mathematical modeling, numerical analysis, and scientific computing.
+The first year introduces the fundamentals needed to develop these skills.
+These are supplemented in the second year by more advanced courses.

 Read more